Anand2k29/GatiSetu/README.md

 **GatiSetu** is an intelligent, agentic logistics ecosystem designed to bridge the gap between **Kisans** (Farmers) and **Sarathis** (Drivers).
 By leveraging **Predictive Resource Pooling** and **Dead-Mile Reduction**, GatiSetu significantly lowers transportation costs for farmers while increasing profit margins for drivers.

-Built for the **Google Solution Challenge 2026** by Team Platypus Protocol.

 ---

 ## 💡 The Problem We Solve